vvvnetem/au__cryptographic-computing/OTTT-passive/README.md

 ```

 ## Running Tests
-Again, you can use and IDE or Maven:
+Again, you can use an IDE or Maven:
 ```
 $ mvn test
 ```